min2ha/ukwa-site/content/target/66785/index.en.md

   "start_date": "2018-06-06T09:00:00Z"
 }

-# Glasgow Star Lodge No 219, The on Facebook

 Facebook page of a masonic lodge located in Glasgow and affiliated with the Grand Lodge of Scotland.